AuroraStorm-sw/Portfolio-project-2/README.md

 - After adding two additional buttons to the playfield, one for resetting the game and one for quitting, the buttons on the outro screen with the same function stopped working.
 After a lot of back and forth, got guided by a Slack member on how to properly loop through buttons so they initialize the same function over and over again on different parts of the webpage.

+- Following the issue with the two additional buttons, the scoring acted weirdly after resetting the game mid-match and starting a new game.
+Turns out the event listeners for the game buttons were called twice, once when the game first starts and then again when resetting and starting again.
+Solved this with help from Slack member by removing the event listerens in the quitGame() function, so the event listeners are only called once when clicking the button to start the game.

 - The logics of the rules didn't apply as planned, turned out I had entered the incorrect order into the 'if else' statement deciding which weapon wins over the other.